-- Tonight special episode is "interrupting" The Little House on the Prairie Burns to the Ground.
+Tonight special episode is "interrupting" The Little House on the Prairie Burns to the Ground.

-- The opening sketch is titled A Former President Speaks to the Nation, which is pretty much just an excuse for Chevy to do his "Ford is dumb" character.
+The opening sketch is titled A Former President Speaks to the Nation, which is pretty much just an excuse for Chevy to do his "Ford is dumb" character.
 As always it's fun but not all that specific of an impersonation.
 This sketch also leads to an excuse for Chevy to fall down and announce, "Live from New York..."

 Chevy then opens the show with a monolog about his return to the show after quitting.
 Not only that but he talks about his return to New York after living in Los Angeles for quite a while.
 As I said in the intro above, I like Chevy on the show way more as a guest than I did during his contract negotiations.

-- This was followed by a fake ad for The Moth Masher which is a device that mashes moths for decorative purposes.
+This was followed by a fake ad for The Moth Masher which is a device that mashes moths for decorative purposes.
 It seems that Dan Aykroyd really likes to abuse already dead animals.
-So far he's blended fish and bats and now he's mashing moths.
+So far he's blended fish and bats, and now he's mashing moths.

-- Chevy and Gilda are in bed after sex discussing the level of her satisfaction.
+Chevy and Gilda are in bed after sex discussing the level of her satisfaction.
 It's obvious by the way that they talk that not only is Chevy clueless when it comes to women but this is a one night stand.
 As the sketch goes on it turns out that Chevy is clueless to everything, ending on a joke where Chevy is about to leave even though it's his own apartment.

 Billy Joel then performs Only the Good Die Young.

-- They must have been trying to stick to the good dying young theme because the next sketch was a "Docudrama" called King with a conversation between MLK, JFK, and RFK filled with subtle jokes about each of their upcoming assassinations.
+They must have been trying to stick to the good die young theme because the next sketch was a "Docudrama" called King with a conversation between MLK, JFK, and RFK filled with subtle jokes about each of their upcoming assassinations.
 This sketch must have had to do with some new news from the time because the audience laughed several times where I really didn't get the humor.

 This was followed by a sketch was Aykroyd trains Chevy the art of airline customs.
 He openly tells him to use racial profiling mainly keeping an eye out for black folks.
 The first in line is a Catholic Priest who gets to pass without being searched because he's white and part of the clergy.
 Garrett Morris then tries to pass and gets busted after they find one marijuana seed in his luggage.
 Aykroyd takes Morris to deal with the law leaving the rookie to check the rest of the passengers.
 Belushi and Laraine play an overly nervous couple who get past security despite the fact that they have tons of cocaine in their luggage.
 Both Chevy and Aykroyd let them pass because they're white, without even noticing loose cocaine that's now covering every flat surface.

-- Somewhere in France 1944 is a sketch with three US soldiers guarding the base entry.
-Two obvious Germans in US uniforms try to sneak past the guards but first have to answer questions about American culture to prove that they are not actually German.
-Their accents are too strong for anyone to really believe they're American but they get all the questions right so they almost gain access to the building.
+Somewhere in France 1944 is a sketch with three US soldiers guarding the base entry.
+Two undeniable Germans in US uniforms try to sneak past the guards but first have to answer questions about American culture to prove that they are not actually German.
+Their accents are too strong for anyone to really believe they're American, but they get all the questions right, so they almost gain access to the building.
 Then one of the three US soldiers suggests a better question.
 The Germans get this one wrong but so does one of the original three US soldiers.
 This causes the other two US soldiers to think that they have a third spy on their hand and then four when the other US soldier also fails to answer.
 Finally, the head US soldier who is in charge of this mess realizes he doesn't know the answer either.
 This leads him to believe that he too is a spy and the sketch ends without going much further.

-- Billy Joel returns to the stage to sing Just the Way You Are.
+Billy Joel returns to the stage to sing Just the Way You Are.

-- Finally, Chevy thanks the crowd and closes the show with his goodnights.
+Finally, Chevy thanks the crowd and closes the show with his goodnights.

-I wouldn't say that I had the best time writing the above recap because of how convoluted so many of these sketches were but this is the exact reason that I liked watching this episode.
+I wouldn't say that I had the best time writing the above recap because of how convoluted so many of these sketches were, but this is the exact reason that I liked watching this episode.
 Now it's time to try to boil down these bits even more as I attempt to share my favorite moments.